amsalu-tadesse/symfony-api/README.md

 - 'yarn serve'
 - open the link generated from yarn command

-## Video for how to runn the application
+## Video for how to run the application
 - video https://www.loom.com/share/63c71cceaa4d490ebdc659f949afcf32